freetronics/ArduPhone-Software/README.md

 Some of the examples require external libraries, as linked above.

+ * ArduPhoneButtonTest.
+Detects keypresses on the matrix keypad and reports them via the serial monitor.
  * ArduPhoneCountdown.
 Test of the OLED screen.
  * ArduPhoneOLED.
 Test of the OLED screen.
  * ArduPhoneSerialProxy.
 Opens a serial connection to both the